Skip to main content

 Documentation Workflows

-These workflows can also be used, e.g. when a new documentation writer does not have all tools installed yet, or when a structured review process is required.
+These workflows can also be used, e.g., when a new documentation writer does not have all tools installed yet, or when a structured review process is required.

 Automated Documentation Workflow

 Since late 2023, we use the following workflow.
-It is better alternative because there is less manual work involved, and the documentation is always up-to-date (in particular, the searchable full-text index is kept up-to-date).
+It is a better alternative because there is less manual work involved, and the documentation is always up-to-date (in particular, the searchable full-text index is kept up-to-date).

 Modern mDIS Documentation Workflow